 KRYSTEXXA is not for use in people with too much uric acid in their bodies who do not have symptoms (asymptomatic hyperuricemia).

-A PAL can educate and assist you in:
+A PAL can help you by

 What is the most important information I should know about KRYSTEXXA® (pegloticase)?